Humanities

 GRADE 11: AP English Language & Composition/American Literature

-Complementing students’ study of US History and the American Catholic Church, this course will focus on American literature.
+American literature.
 Through close analysis of canonical fiction and non-fiction texts ranging from our country’s colonial times to present day, students will prepare for the AP Language & Composition exam, which requires a keen understanding of rhetorical style and effective analytical and argumentative writing.
-As the culminating experience, students will engage in a challenging journey of self-exploration and reflection in order to write an autobiographical essay.
+As the culminating experience, students will engage in self-exploration and reflection in order to write two autobiographical essays, one of which can serve as the student’s personal statement for college applications.

 GRADE 12: AP English Literature & Composition